 You might not have realized how big the Philadelphia craft beer scene has become.
-It’s always been a boozy city, but as the craft beer movement has taken off throughout the U.S. in recent years, Philadelphia has become one of the nation’s top cities for microbreweries.
+It’s always been a boozy city, but as the craft beer movement has grown large and strong in the U.S., Philadelphia has firmly planted itself as one of the nation’s top cities for microbreweries.
 Of course, that means a craft beer trail has formed in Philadelphia.
 In this post, you will learn about 5 of the best beer bars in Philadelphia for craft beer.

 Beer tourism is alive and well in Philadelphia, so you’ll have no trouble finding craft breweries to visit and tour.
-You can put together your own beer trail from a list of some of the top breweries, or you can let the experts at Philly Brew Tours take you to their favorites.
-Since there are a bunch of breweries and pubs to visit within the city center, consider planning to stay at a hotel in downtown Philadelphia, and then walk or take a cab from place to place.
-Here are a few brewery recommendations to get you started.
+You can put together your own beer trail from a list of some of the top breweries, or you can let the experts take you to their favorites on this beer tour, which visits 4 of the most popular craft breweries in Philly.
+And when you get hungry from all this beer drinking, be sure to check out our Philadelphia food crawl, as well.

 Neshaminy Creek Brewing Company